gsommers/multitree/README.md

 # multitree
-Self-contained repository for multitree state preparation of the "Bell tree code."
-Additional code (generalizing to other gates, optimal decoder for fully heralded noise, syndrome extraction gadget) available upon request; please contact <gsommers@princeton.edu>.
+Self-contained repository for multitree state preparation of the generalized Shor (GS) code.
+Additional code (spacetime decoding of heralded errors, syndrome extraction gadget) available upon request; please contact <gsommers@princeton.edu>.

 To use the modules included in this repo, execute the following from the command line: